nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 ## Sample input file

-A simple example calculates the geometry of water, using the metaGGA functionals xtpss03 and ctpss03.
+A simple example calculates the geometry of water, using the metaGGA functionals `xtpss03` and `ctpss03`.
 This also highlights some of the print features in the DFT module.
-Note that you must use the line task dft freq numerical because analytic hessians are not available for the
+Note that you must use the line `task dft freq numerical` because analytic hessians are not available for the
 metaGGAs:
 ```
 title "WATER 6-311G* meta-GGA XC geometry"